CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Data mining and analysis

 \subsection{Correlation between Meteorology and Traffic Speed Data}

-It is also intuitive that there exists correlations between weather and traffic speed.
-For example, when confronted with rain or fog, drivers tend to drive with caution and thus slow down.
-Therefore, we perform experimental studies to verify the correlations.
+The correlation between weather and traffic speed is widely acknowledged, as drivers tend to exercise caution and slow down in adverse weather conditions such as rain or fog.
+In order to empirically verify these correlations, we conducted a series of experimental studies.

-We perform both quantitative and qualitative studies.
-For quantitative studies, we perform least squares regression on the average speed for each timestamp $\tau$, i.e. $\mathrm{MEAN}_s\left(\mathbf{x}_c^{speed}\left(\tau, s\right)\right)$ with the weather phenomena $\mathbf{x}^{mtr}_c(\tau)$, and show the coefficients in Table \ref{tab:speed-weather}.
-It can be shown that both rain and fog have negative effects on the average traffic speed.
-We also plot the daily average speeds in Xi'an, with and without rain or fog in Fig. \ref{fig:xian-speed-rain} in the Appendix.
-We observe consistently higher average speeds when there was no rain, and higher average speeds during day time when there was no fog.
+Our research methodology encompasses both quantitative and qualitative studies.
+In our quantitative analysis, we utilized the least squares regression method to examine the relationship between weather phenomena and the average speed for each timestamp $\tau$, i.e. $\mathrm{MEAN}_s\left(\mathbf{x}_c^{speed}\left(\tau, s\right)\right)$ with the weather phenomena $\mathbf{x}^{mtr}_c(\tau)$.
+The regression coefficients are presented in Table \ref{tab:speed-weather}.
+Our findings indicate that adverse weather conditions such as rain and fog have a detrimental effect on the average traffic speed.
+To further illustrate this relationship, we plotted the daily average speeds in Xi'an with and without rain or fog in Fig. \ref{fig:xian-speed-rain}.
+The figure demonstrates consistently higher average speeds in the absence of rain, and higher average speeds during the day time when there was no fog.

-\section{Machine Learning Applications}
+\section{Machine learning applications}

-In this section, we present experimental results of machine learning tasks that are supported by CityNet, including \textit{spatio-temporal predictions} (Section \ref{sec:taxi} and Appendix \ref{app:traffic_speed_pred}), \textit{transfer learning} (Section \ref{sec:transfer}), and \textit{reinforcement learning} (Appendix \ref{app:rl}) to benchmark individual tasks.
-Also, the benchmark results uncover the transferrability of knowledge across tasks and cities in CityNet.
+In this section, we present the empirical findings of machine learning tasks supported by CityNet, encompassing spatio-temporal predictions, transfer learning, and reinforcement learning.
+The primary objective of these experiments is to offer the following valuable insights: \begin{itemize} \item We present benchmark results for popular machine learning models applied to diverse sub-datasets in CityNet, showcasing their effectiveness in various prediction tasks. \item Our findings reveal a strong correlation among different prediction tasks concerning taxi mobility sub-datasets.
+By capitalizing on this mutual knowledge, we demonstrate that prediction accuracy for individual tasks can be enhanced through straightforward multi-task learning techniques such as weight sharing. \item we establish the presence of inter-city correlations that facilitate positive transfer learning, which can alleviate data scarcity. \item we demonstrate the efficacy of CityNet in supporting the task of taxi dispatching through reinforcement learning. \end{itemize}